Deployment and Operations

 - An installer program, such as the Microsoft Windows Installer version 2.0

-All the assemblies provided with the Unity Application Block are strong named, which provides versioning and naming protection.
+All the assemblies provided with Unity are strong named, which provides versioning and naming protection.
 This means that the name of the binary code is guaranteed to be unique and that the versions being loaded are the ones intended to be used with the application.
-Because the application block assemblies are strong named, you can install them in the global assembly cache, where they can be shared by multiple applications on the computer.
+Because the assemblies are strong named, you can install them in the global assembly cache, where they can be shared by multiple applications on the computer.

-The Unity Application Block installation package includes compiled assemblies for the application blocks.
-It also includes the source code for the application blocks and scripts that you can run to create the complied assemblies.
+The Unity installation package includes compiled assemblies for Unity.
+It also includes the source code and scripts that you can run to create the complied assemblies.
 The assemblies you create this way are not strong named.
 To sign an assembly with a strong name, you must have a public/private key pair.
 For more information, see Strong-Named Assemblies and Versioning Tutorial.

-It is not recommended that you use the Unity Application Block namespaces because it makes it difficult to identify the source of the code.
+It is not recommended that you use Unity namespaces because it makes it difficult to identify the source of the code.
 Instead, you should choose a root namespace that meets your own coding and versioning standards.